HEETKOTADIA/Mobilytix/README.md

 # Mobilytix

-Mobilytix is an Android forensics project focused on simplifying evidence collection and analysis from mobile devices.
-The goal of the project is to bring common forensic tasks into a single workflow instead of relying on multiple separate tools.
+Mobilytix is a mobile forensics platform built to simplify Android evidence acquisition, analysis, and reporting.
+The project focuses on automating forensic workflows and bringing common investigation tasks into a centralized platform.

 ## Overview

-The platform helps investigators collect Android artifacts, analyze user activity, and generate structured forensic reports.
-It automates several repetitive investigation tasks and improves the overall investigation process.
+Mobilytix helps investigators and security professionals collect Android artifacts, analyze device activity, and generate structured forensic reports.
+The platform is designed to reduce manual effort and improve investigation efficiency during digital forensic analysis.

 ## Features

 - Android evidence acquisition using ADB
-- Extraction of SMS, call logs, installed apps, metadata, and device details
+- Extraction of SMS, call logs, applications, metadata, and device information
 - Timeline reconstruction of user activity
 - Artifact analysis and anomaly detection
 - Automated forensic reporting
 - Centralized investigation workflow
+- Modular architecture for future integrations

 ## Tech Stack